chriscarrollsmith/auto-invoicer/README.md

 ## An important note about security

-DO NOT PUSH YOUR `.env` FILE TO A PUBLIC REPO!
-It is listed in `.gitignore` to protect you from accidentally sharing personal info!
+DO NOT PUSH YOUR `.env` FILE OR `output` FILES TO A PUBLIC REPO!
+These are listed in `.gitignore` to protect you from accidentally sharing personal info!

 ## Contributing